Directions to Computer Science and Engineering Department

 gate from the Western Express highway (most likely access from the

-past the last chance to see the Powai Lake) that you will pass will be
+past the last chance to see the Powai Lake) that you will pass coming

 From the main gate, ask for directions to "cray-sit".
 This is the